Administrative Order No. DEQ-17-2020

 The ACDP program currently implements approximately 2,400 air permits across the state and is funded mainly by fees.
 The increase will provide funding for six new permit writing positions and sustain the program for the next four years.
 This proposed rulemaking does not impact any Cleaner Air Oregon fees.
 The last fee increase for the ACDP program was 20% and effective June of 2014.
 The 2014 fee increase was estimated to maintain program needs through 2017.
 DEQ eliminated the equivalent of four fulltime employees in 2017-2019 to balance the budget.

-The proposed rulemaking also establishes a new permit category of Basic ACDPs within DEQ’s Table of Activities and Sources (OAR 340-216-8010 Table 1
+The rulemaking also establishes a new permit category of Basic ACDPs within DEQ’s Table of Activities and Sources (OAR 340-216-8010 Table 1

 ).
 This addition would not require any sources to obtain a permit that are not already required to do so.
 Rather, this addition is designed to allow relatively simple sources that meet the new criteria to obtain a less costly and less complex Air Contaminant Discharge Permit.